kquist/DoubleML-Python/ML2Estimator_documentation.md

 		        If "True", X will be copied; else, it may be overwritten.
 Lasso Logit
 =======
-The Ridge Logit option implements the [LassoLogitCV](LassoLogitCV_documentation.md?
+The Lasso Logit option implements the [LassoLogitCV](LassoLogitCV_documentation.md?
 "RidgeLogitCV Documentation") class that is a part of the doubleML package.
 The L-2 penalty parameter is chosen using k-fold leave-one-out cross validation.
 The available method_options dictionary entries are as follows:

 		cv: integer, optional.
 The number of folds used in the leave-one-out cross validation (default=10)